HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-25][Active] https://github.com/dtolnay/automod - Pull in every source file in a directory as a module and test them.
 [2019-10-25][Active] https://github.com/buildfoundation/mainframer - Tool for remote builds.
 Sync project to remote machine, execute command, sync back.
 [2019-10-25][Active] https://github.com/watchexec/watchexec - Software development often involves running the same commands over and over.
 Boring! watchexec is a simple, standalone tool that watches a path and runs a command whenever it detects modifications.
 Example use cases: Automatically run unit tests; Run linters/syntax checkers.
+[2019-10-28][Active] https://github.com/crev-dev/cargo-crev - crev is a general system of preparing cryptographically signed documents (proofs) describing results of code reviews and circulating them between developers to coordinate a distributed ecosystem of code review. cargo-crev is an implementation of crev for Rust programming language, tightly integrated with its package manager: cargo.
+The goal of cargo-crev is helping Rust community verify and review all the dependencies published on http://crates.io and used by Rust developers.
+[2019-10-28][Active] https://github.com/japaric/trust - Travis CI and AppVeyor template to test your Rust crate on 5 architectures and publish binary releases of it for Linux, macOS and Windows.
+Features: 1.
+CI test your crate (library or binary) on Linux, macOS and Windows and on more than just the x86 architecture.
+2.Cargo artifacts are cached and reused between CI builds.
+3."Deploys": Publish binary releases of your application by just pushing a new (Git) tag.
+Requirements: 1.Your crate must be hosted on GitHub (free).
+2. A Travis CI account (free).
+3. An AppVeyor account (free).
+[2019-10-28][Active] https://github.com/Xudong-Huang/rust-embed - Rust Custom Derive Macro which loads files into the rust binary at compile time during release and loads the file from the fs during dev.
+You can use this to embed your css, js and images into a single executable which can be deployed to your servers.
+Also it makes it easy to build a very small docker image for you to deploy.

 ### contest
 [2019-10-27][Died] https://github.com/petertseng/adventofcode-rs-2015 -